Karthus Build Guide by Aqua Dragon

 Tank Karthus' playstyle favors stickiness and abusing Defile.
 This means Mana, mobility, and durability are top priorities for Karthus.

-AP is not the primary goal of the build; Doran's Ring is excessive.
+AP is not the goal of the build, making Tear preferable.

-I would love to give any of these options a glowing recommendation since they're all a ton of fun to build, but sadly they all don't offer enough raw durability to justify the purchase.
+I would love to give any of these options a glowing recommendation since they're all a ton of fun to build, but sadly they all have some huge downside that ruins the delicate balance of durability and damage.

 In the early game, your goals are to